Spiders bite Badgers in Legends Classic

 UP NEXT:

-RICHMOND: Will meet the winner of the the Auburn-New Mexico game Tuesday.
+WISCONSIN: Will meet New Mexico in the Legends Classic consolation game Tuesday.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25